I’m Diana, an Onboarding Manager here at The Predictive Index.

-When evaluating a candidate’s fit for a job role, hiring managers are quick to look at what’s most visible (i.e., the resume).
-This typically includes the education, skills, and work experience someone brings to the job.
+When evaluating a candidate’s fit for a job role, hiring managers are quick to look at what’s most visible (i.e., the resume), and how it matches up to the job description.
+This typically includes the job seeker’s education, skills, and work experience someone brings to the job.

-It’s important that the hiring team agrees on the requirements of the job in question.
+It’s important that the hiring team agrees on the job description in question.
 If not, they’ll struggle to match the right candidate to the open role.
-That’s why it’s vital to define and communicate these requirements.
+That’s why it’s vital to define and communicate these job requirements.

-Here are some questions to keep in mind as you build a Job Target:
+Here are some questions for recruiters keep in mind as you build a Job Target:

-- What are the most important and frequent activities for this role?
+- What are the most important and frequent activities for this position?

 - What behavioral style and temperament is most naturally suited to do this type of work?

 - How quickly will the successful individual need to learn new information and skills?